-GOAL 5: Ensure long-term sustainability of Great Old Broads for Wilderness and its mission.
+Ensure long-term sustainability of Great Old Broads for Wilderness and its mission.

-P rovide a foundation of long-term stability and financial strength through grassroots leadership and member development; dynamic fundraising, prudent financial management, capacity building, and documentation of institutional knowledge; staff and board development; and diversifying membership, partnerships, and constituency for public lands.
+Provide a foundation of long-term stability and financial strength through grassroots leadership and member development; dynamic fundraising, prudent financial management, capacity building, and documentation of institutional knowledge; staff and board development; and diversifying membership, partnerships, and constituency for public lands.

-OUTCOME 5.I: Members and supporters are connected to public lands, to organizational values, and to each other through programs that get them into the wild, while increasing their advocacy and financial commitment to the organization.
+OUTCOME 5.1: Programs that get members and supporters into the wild, connected to public lands, organizational values, and each other, thereby increasing their advocacy and financial commitment to the organization

-Strategy 5.1.a: Design and conduct national multi-day events (e.g. Broadwalks) on public lands to educate participants about nature, build lasting connections to landscapes in need of defense, create community through enjoyment and stewardship of public lands, and engage participants in advocacy.
+Strategy 5.I.a: Design and conduct national multi-day events (e.g. Broadwalks) on public lands to educate participants about nature, build lasting connections to landscapes in need of defense, create community through enjoyment and stewardship of public lands, and engage participants in advocacy.
 Offer activities such as expert led hikes, plant and wildlife identification, citizen science projects, and stewardship activities.
 These activities serve to expand members' understanding of their potential to protect and advocate for public lands.

-Strategy 5.1.b: Offer a schedule of national service projects (Broadworks) to create opportunities for members and the public to experience dedicated stewardship.
+Strategy 5.I.b: Offer a schedule of national service projects (Broadworks) to create opportunities for members and the public to experience dedicated stewardship.
 Design these trips to build a sense of community, connection to public lands, relationships with land management agencies, and enhance understanding of the challenges and potential of effective land management.

-Strategy 5.1.c: Encourage and support Broadband efforts to organize regional Broadwalks and Broadworks, including strategies to best prepare novice members.
+Strategy 5.I.c: Encourage and support Broadband efforts to organize regional Broadwalks and Broadworks, including strategies to best prepare novice members.

-OUTCOME 5.2: A portfolio of diverse funding sources and effective strategies for acquiring/achieving a consistent funding stream is maintained to support successful program efforts.
+OUTCOME 5.2: A portfolio of diverse funding sources and effective strategies for acquiring/achieving a consistent funding stream to support successful programs